Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 1. Contact the person who originally collected the data to learn more about the instrument and the data.
 2. Contact the person who cleaned the data (if cleaned) to see what transformations they completed on the raw data.
 3. Request access to the original instruments to review exact question wording, item response options, skip patterns, etc.
-4. Request any documentation they have.
+4. Request any documentation that the original owners have.
 For example, do they have their own data dictionaries, codebooks, or syntax that might help you understand what is going on in the data?

 Ultimately you should end up with a data dictionary structured similarly to the one above.
 You may add additional fields that help you keep track of further changes (ex: a column for the old variable name and a column for your new variable name), and your transformations section may become more verbose as the values assigned previously may not align with the values you prefer based on your style guide or the existing measures.
 Otherwise, the data dictionary should still be constructed in the same manner mentioned above.